Police say 2 Jewish schools in Montreal hit by bullets overnight

 Another 31 Canadians have been able to leave Gaza via the Rafah border crossing Thursday, Canada's ambassador to Egypt told CTV's Power Play host Vassy Kapelos.

-Two Jewish schools in Montreal's Cote-des-Neiges–Notre-Dame-de-Grace borough were hit by bullets overnight, Montreal police confirmed Thursday morning.
+Two Jewish schools in Montreal's Cote-des-Neiges–Notre-Dame-de-Grace borough were hit by bullets overnight, police confirmed Thursday morning.

+The charge against the former boyfriend of Ontario woman Elnaz Hajtamiri, who disappeared nearly two years ago from a home in Wasaga Beach, has been upgraded from kidnapping to first-degree murder.

-BREAKING White House says Israel agrees to 4-hour daily pauses in northern Gaza fighting to allow civilians to flee
+BREAKING Israel agrees to 4-hour daily pauses in Gaza fighting to allow civilians to flee, White House says

 The White House says Israel has agreed to put in place four-hour daily humanitarian pauses in its assault on Hamas in northern Gaza.